FabricAttachedMemory/tm-librarian/README.md

 ## Obtaining the Librarian

-The nodes run an image whose creation is elsewhere...The Librarian runs on the ToRMS on real hardware so its installation is handled via proprietary means.
+The nodes run an image whose creation is done elsewhere...The Librarian runs on the ToRMS on real hardware so its installation is handled via proprietary means.
 If the setup is FAME, there are two major cases of the QEMU/KVM host:

 1. "mostly Stretch" host (Debian 9.x, Ubuntu 16.04 or later)
 1. non-Debian host (CentOS or SLES)